30 Security Awareness Training Topics For 2025

 • Why should we care about ransomware?
 Ransomware is growing in popularity and can cause serious disruptions to business operations.

-• How do Cybercriminals spread ransomware?
+• How do cybercriminals spread ransomware?
 Through a combination of social engineering and exploitation of system vulnerabilities.

 • How can we prevent ransomware?
 Keep systems up-to-date with security patches, understand how to spot phishing, and maintain system backups.